andchamorro/TrAP/README.md

 ### Training a Model

-To train a model using `transLAST`, use the provided script:
+To train a model using `TrAP`, use the provided script:

 ```bash
 bash script/train_repeatmasker.sh \